-The Company incurred losses for the fiscal year ending September 30, 1996 and for the first quarter of fiscal 1997 (three months ended December 31, 1996) of \$(708,614) and \$(715,939) for a cumulative loss since October 1, 1995 of \$(1,382,578) and an accumulated deficit of \$(1,141,351) at March 31, 1997.
-For the second quarter of fiscal 1997, the Company had net income of \$41,975.
-Revenues increased during the fiscal year ending September 30, 1996 to \$4,630,298 from \$4,534,706 during the previous fiscal year.
-During the first quarter of fiscal 1997, revenues declined to \$1,082,615 from \$1,168,126 from the same quarter during the previous fiscal year.
-Losses have been largely attributable to operations and the increase in costs associated with acquisition activities and the opening of the New Orleans location on December 30, 1996.
-The primary Houston location at 3113 Bering Drive experienced a revenue decline during this time period which was offset by the opening of Tantra, the Company's non-sexually oriented discotheque and billiard parlor.
-Management believes that with the opening of the New Orleans location and recent cost reduction programs put into place during the second and third quarters of fiscal 1997, that the decline in revenues and the losses incurred during previous quarters will likely be mitigated.
-The Company has typically experienced reduced revenues from May through September with the strongest operating results occurring during October through April.
-While management continues to believe that the overall trend remains consistent, the Company has experienced decreased sales at the primary Houston location during the October through April period.
-Management attributes these decreases to the current level of competition and to the public perception of a newly enacted city ordinance affecting sexually oriented businesses which will go into effect by mid-July 1997 pending judicial review.
+The Company incurred losses for the fiscal year ending September 30, 1997 of \$(1,293,330) and an accumulated deficit of \$(1,802,718) at September 30, 1997.
+For the first quarter of fiscal 1998 ended December 31, 1997, the Company generated a net profit of \$35,553.
+Revenues increased during the fiscal year ending September 30, 1997 to \$6,277,579 from \$4,630,298 during the previous fiscal year.
+During the first quarter of fiscal 1998, revenues increased to \$1,668,426 from \$1,082,615 from the same quarter during the previous fiscal year ended September 30, 1997.
+Losses have been largely attributable to operations and the increase in costs associated with acquisition activities and the opening of the New Orleans location and the Minneapolis location.
+The Company has experienced decreased sales at its Houston location as a result of the current level of competition and to the public perception of a recently enacted City of Houston, Texas Ordinance (the "Ordinance").
+Management believes that with the opening of the Minneapolis location and recent cost reduction programs put into place during fiscal 1997, that the losses incurred during the previous fiscal year will likely be mitigated.
+See Risk Factors -- Necessary Permits -- Recent Houston City Ordinance and Recent Events.